foufou123/survey/to_do.md

-Create an Answer class & table!
+!Create an Answer class & table!

+add responses to questions